Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 3) Lack of credible experts to help in the journey

-This led to a lot of discussion on an approach that could help us address these identified areas and finally led to scrum.org for providing the framework and related roles training, ICF accredited Agile Coach and Enterprise agile coaching trainings along with scrum.org Professional Agile Leadership for middle management and leaders.
+This led to a lot of discussions on an approach that could help us address these identified areas and finally led to scrum.org for providing the framework and related roles training, ICF accredited Agile Coach and Enterprise agile coaching training along with scrum.org Professional Agile Leadership for middle management and leaders.